Entropic Dynamics approach to Relational Quantum Mechanics: A quantum criterion for best matching

 This completes our formulation of an ED model that is relational relative to the rigid translations and rotations ST3.

-So far the situation seems closely analogous to the case of translations but in fact it is substantially different.
-If we want a dynamics that is relational with respect to rotations then we ought to be able to transform to a rotating frame in which $\dot{\zeta}^{a}=0$, but this is not a symmetry, at least not obviously so: one cannot just transform to a rotating frame and not expect the appearance of centrifugal forces.
+So far the situation seems closely analogous to the case of pure translations but in fact it is substantially different.
+While momentum conservation implies that the center of mass velocity $\dot{\lambda}^{a}$ must be constant in time, the conservation of angular momentum does not imply that the angular velocity $\dot{\zeta}^{a}$ is constant because the system is not a rigid body and the moment of inertia $\tilde{I}^{ab}=\langle\psi|\hat{I}^{ab}|\psi\rangle$ is not constant in time.
+Obvious exceptions are those states for which $\tilde{L} ^{a}=0$.
+Furthermore, if we want a dynamics that is relational with respect to rotations then we ought to be able to transform to a rotating frame, but this is not a symmetry, at least not obviously so: one cannot just transform to a rotating frame and not expect the appearance of centrifugal forces.
 We meet here the quantum analogue of Newton's bucket.
 The elegant way out of this quandary has been known for a long time.
 The resolution is via Einstein's equivalence principle: one can formulate a dynamics that is relational with respect to rotations provided the centrifugal forces are interpreted as radial gravitational forces.
-From this broadened perspective what is rotationally relational is not the system of particles by themselves, but the system of particles combined with the gravitational field.
+From this broadened perspective what is rotationally relational is not the system of particles by themselves, but the composite system of particles plus the gravitational field.
 This topic obviously deserves a more detailed study but its pursuit would take us beyond the more limited goals of this paper.
 Its further exploration will be taken up elsewhere.